-Holders of Series B Convertible Preferred Stock are entitled to cumulative dividends payable in additional shares of Series B Convertible Preferred Stock at an annual rate of eight percent (8%) for the first two years, ten percent (10%) for the third year and twelve percent (12%) thereafter, following the initial sale on October 25, 2001, of shares of Series B Convertible Preferred Stock.
-The Series B preferred stockholder was issued 3,218 shares of Series B preferred stock on July 31, 2003 for accrued stock dividends.
+Holders of Series B Convertible Preferred Stock are entitled to cumulative dividends payable in additional shares of Series B Convertible Preferred Stock at an annual rate of eight percent (8%) for the first three years, ten percent (10%) for the fourth year and twelve percent (12%) thereafter, following the initial sale on October 25, 2001, of shares of Series B Convertible Preferred Stock.
+Series B preferred stockholders were issued 3,218 shares of Series B preferred stock on July 31, 2003, 3,282 on October 31, 2003 and 3,348 on January 31, 2004 for accrued stock dividends.
 Dividends for Series B preferred stock are cumulative and were declared by the Company's Board of Directors and issued at a price of \$35 per share as per the agreement.
-The holder of Series B Convertible Preferred Stock has agreed to waive for no additional consideration the increase of the dividend to 10% and maintain the current rate of 8% for one additional year through October 2004.

-10. Comprehensive Income / Loss
+10. Comprehensive income / loss